Chapter 18. Metadata

 For images used in individual editions, you will create a .txt file and save it in

-the images folder in your edition portfolio.
+the images folder in your edition directory.

 The remainder of this chapter addresses the curation of the